Twenty-Sixth in a Series

 Happy locals gathered atop the levee, dancing in approval.
 “The calliope of the steamer Silver Moon—a good one very skillfully played—gave the feet of every listener a twitching that very nearly produced a general ‘break-down’ all along the levee,” a newsman reported.
 “Such tunes as Black Crook, Rack-Back Davy, and Daddy, Dang It, Shove Along appeared to invite a regular ‘hoe-down.’ ”

-Afro-Americans took over minstrelsy in the 1870s, eclipsing white companies and thrilling Cairo audiences with stars like Bobby Kersands, Bob Height, Tom McIntosh, Burrell Hawkins, Billy Jackson, Sam Lucas, and the Hyer Sisters.
+Afro-Americans took over minstrelsy in the 1870s, thrilling Cairo audiences with stars like Bobby Kersands, Bob Height, Tom McIntosh, Burrell Hawkins, Billy Jackson, Sam Lucas, and the Hyer Sisters.
 The Bulletin raved over a celebrated troupe originally founded by slaves in Georgia.
 “Without fear of contradiction, the performance of Callender’s Georgia Minstrels, at the Atheneum last night, may be pronounced the best minstrel performance every given in this city… The performances are the most artistic, refined, and thoroughly enjoyable of any ever given here, and absolutely the best we ever saw.”
 The cornet players had opened entertainment with a street parade for local throngs, undoubtedly jazzing notes.

 Excursion steamers boomed and musicians capitalized along the Mississippi and Ohio through end of the century.
 The publicized Afro-American names included King Hatcher and his Coachwhip Band at Dubuque; H.B.
 Hunter’s Cornet Band at Alton; the St. Louis Silver Quartette of F.S.
 Woodson; and the Cape Girardeau Silver Cornet Band.
 Gussie L. Davis was cutting-edge composer of Cincinnati, heading black ensembles.
 Louisville offered the Silver Cornet Band and Falls City Band, among notables, and cornet player W.C.
 Handy of Henderson directed brass for Mahara’s Minstrels.